Trump Administration Blames Homeless For California's Water Pollution

 San Francisco Mayor London Breed responded to the letter, rejecting Trump's claims.

-"I'm sick of this President taking swipes at our city for no reason other than politics," Breed said.
+"I'm sick of this president taking swipes at our city for no reason other than politics," Breed said.
 "As I've said before, there are no needles washing out to the Bay or ocean from our sewer system, and there is no relationship between homelessness and water quality in San Francisco."

 The EPA letter expands Trump's complaints, saying that the state is not acting with enough urgency to address environmental problems related to homelessness.